GermanLL/Portalburger.web/README.md

 - Import the u188377931_burger.sql file located in the project's root folder.

+- Now, in Visual Studio Code, in the project root, create a file called .env and paste the code from the Word document called BBDD.

 4. **Connection Config:**

-- Update the .env files, add only DB_DATABASE and DB_USERNAME.
+- Update the .env files; if I don't make any changes when importing the SQL script, it should work without changing any data.
+Also, check the port and       name data..

 5. **Launch:**
 - Once everything is done, type the following in the terminal: php artisan serv